griffithlab/civic-api-client/README.md

 ```

 ##Usage
-Very basic functionality for now, this will pull up a web-page running on
+Very basic functionality for now, this will run a web-server on
 http://127.0.0.1:5000/ , this page will list the items that need work.
 ```
 civic-api-client action-items-web-view